-Plans appear cheap at first glance, but not all of them are as cheap as they seem.
-You can get started for as little as $3.49 per month with shared hosting if you snag a deal likethis.
-Otherwise the Starter plan usually costs $7.99 per month, which is still quite reasonable.
+- Plans appear cheap at first glance, but not all of them are as cheap as they seem.
+You can get started for as little as $2.95 per month with shared hosting if you snag a deal like this.
+Otherwise, the Starter plan usually costs $7.99 per month, which is still quite reasonable.
 But WP plans are pretty expensive, starting at $12.49 monthly.

-Enhanced cPanel makes it easy to configure and control your sites.
+- Enhanced cPanel makes it easy to configure and control your sites (see a demo here).

 Bluehost offers five main types of hosting plans:

 If you are looking for something inexpensive and basic, shared hosting is probably what you need.
 This is what most beginners and small businesses are shopping for.
-Dedicated hosting is the most expensive option, appropriate from large commercial businesses that need full control of their resources.
+Dedicated hosting is the most expensive option, appropriate for large commercial firms that need full control of their resources.

 With the Plus or Business Pro plans, you get unlimited websites and unmetered space and bandwidth, which is awesome.
 You get one domain included, and you can have unlimited parked domains and sub-domains.